Magnetic spectral inverse problems on compact Anosov manifolds: Introduction

 \subsection{Main results}

 Because of the existence of classical counterexamples \cite{V,Sun,Br} on the determination of the metric and the electric potentials from the spectrum of the associated Schr\"odinger operator, we need additional geometric conditions.
-More precisely those are assumptions on the closed orbits of the geodesic flow required to exploit the wave trace formula (cf. Section \ref{SecDGTrace}).
+More precisely, those are assumptions on the closed orbits of the geodesic flow required to exploit the wave trace formula (cf. Section \ref{SecDGTrace}).
 Throughout the paper, we will consider a suitable framework where these assumptions are verified.
 As already mentioned, we will assume that the cogeodesic flow is Anosov with simple length spectrum.
-Since there is a natural closed gauge invariance in the magnetic spectral inverse problem (see Subsection \ref{SubSecGauge}) one can only hope to recover the magnetic potential modulo gauge, and then the magnetic field.
-The following theorem extends to Anosov manifolds a particular instance of \cite[Theorem 1.1]{CekLef} on recovering a magnetic potential from knowledge of the spectrum of the magnetic Laplacian.
+Since there is a natural closed gauge invariance in magnetic spectral inverse problems (see Subsection \ref{SubSecGauge}), one can only hope to recover the magnetic potential modulo gauge, and then the magnetic field.

-\begin{thm} Let $(M,g)$ be a closed Riemannian manifold of dimension $n \geq 2$.
-Assume that the cogeodesic flow $\phi_t$ is Anosov with simple length spectrum.
-If the spectra of the magnetic Schr\"odinger operators $P_{a,q}$ and $P_{\tilde{a},\tilde{q}}$ coincide